OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-quickstart.md

 ## Step 1: Acquire Arbitrum Testnet $ETH (and the native token for Orbit chains with custom gas tokens)

-You'll need at least 1 testnet $ETH on the regular Orbit chains and 0.6 $ETH plus 0.4 of your desired native token for Custom Fee Token Orbit chains.
+You'll need at least 1 testnet $ETH for regular Orbit chains or 0.6 $ETH plus 0.4 of your desired native token for Orbit chains with a custom gas token.
 The funds are needed to cover the cost of deploying your Orbit chain's **base contracts** to its **base chain** (Arbitrum Goerli or Sepolia).
 Sepolia is our recommendation as Goerli will be deprecated in the near future.

 At the time of this quickstart's writing, the easiest way to acquire $ETH is to bridge testnet $ETH from Ethereum's L1 Goerli or Sepolia network to Arbitrum's corresponding L2 testnet: